 Matthew Huff, an Independent Artist, making his own way as a fusion genre’d artist with a mix best described as a little bit of Keith Urban, John Mayer, John Mellencamp, and James Taylor all rolled up in to one.
 A country rooted artist with several musical genre inspirations.

-To date Matthew Huff has released 5 albums and is a 16 time Independent Music Award Winner.
+To date Matthew Huff has released 5 albums and has won 20 Independent Music Awards.

 Matthew Huff has been nominated and won the following:

 Album Of The Year - Matthew Huff

 Song Of The Year: Modern Country - I Can't Love You Anymore

 2018: Nominated - Hollywood Music In Media Awards:

 2018 Independent Music Awards - Vox Pop Winner:

 Social Action: This Is Our Home

 2017 – Josie Show Awards: Nominated for 4 Awards